Looking for help?

 - Greenview Park -- 12:25-12:35pm, M-F (breakfast and lunch served in one bag)

 - Manila (old Manila Market) -- 12:45-1:05pm, M-F (breakfast and lunch served in one bag)

 - Phillips Court (Manila) -- 1:10-1:15pm, M-F (breakfast and lunch served in one bag)

 - McKinleyville Middle School -- 12-1pm, every Tues.
 Includes one non-perishable and one refrigerated bag with breakfast and lunch items for 5 days

 More about Children's Summer Lunch

-The Children’s Summer Lunch Program provides a free sack lunch to low-income children on summer weekdays.
-During summer of 2016, we provided more than 17,500 lunches at 21 sites throughout the county.
-Children 18 and younger may participate in the program by going to a designated lunch site during the meal service.
-No pre-registration for lunch is required.
+The Children’s Summer Lunch Program provides nutirtion assistance to low-income children on summer weekdays.
+Children 18 and younger may participate in the program by going to a designated lunch site during service times.

 For more information, please call Food for People’s Child Nutrition Programs Coordinator at (707) 445-3166 ext.
 309 or email firstname.lastname@example.org.